blackenedsystems/sportsbook-data-importer/roadmap.md

 The high level roadmap for the project looks like this:

-### Mar 2016
+### Recently completed

 * Create a Spring Boot based service that will:
  * Connect to various data providers.
   * Betfair Implementation
    * Map base data: sports, competitions, etc to internal data.
-     * Periodically load events (and odds) for specified Competitions.
+   * Load events from Betfair for specified competitions.
- * Map base data, such as sports and competitions to internal structures via a GUI.
- * Create events (and odds) associated with the various competitions and connect them to the internal structures.
+   * Connect events to the internal structures.
- * Provide a REST api to access current event data.
+   * Provide a REST api to access various internal structures.

+### Apr 2016

+* Betfair Implementation
+ * Periodically load markets and odds for specified Events.
+* GUI
+ * Map base data, such as sports and competitions to internal structures.
 * Deployment
  * Deploy the service to AWS
 * Integrate with Blackened sportsbook